 For me, this was manna from heaven.
 People who know me IRL would describe my sense of humour as being on the sur side of real.
 This is the idiot who used to memorise and perform Monty Python sketches in front of the whole school.
 I went on to write an offbeat blog that won national awards, including one from The Guardian.

 With the arrival of ‘wackaging’, zany, kooky and bonkers ruled the roost.
-And I was king rooster.
+And I was the quirky copywriter who became king rooster.

 My website at the time was almost entirely given over to this wackywriting.
 Everybody wanted it.
 A bingo site I wrote in this style won an international award.